RexShack/qbr-server/README.md

 - https://github.com/qbcore-redm-framework

 # Installation:
+- create a new database called : qbrcore
-- import databse file : qbrcore.sql
+- import databse file into qbrcore : qbrcore.sql
 - download and add the latest artifacts to folder : server-files
-- edit the server.cfg file and add your license keys
+- edit the server.cfg file and add your license keys : sv_licenseKey "YOUR LICENSE KEY GOES HERE"
+- edit the server.cfg to add your licence so permissions are set : identifier.license:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 # Support:
 - discord : https://discord.gg/s5uSk56B65